itesterok/api-testing-with-cucumber/README.md

    spring.profiles.active: local
    ```

-   In general, you might want to use your own api keys, but for demo purposes, the `appplication-local.yaml` file with
+   In general, you might want to use your own api keys, but for demo purposes the `appplication-local.yaml` file with
-   correct api keys is provided and committed, **however you still have to enable it (!)** by
+   correct api keys is provided and committed.

-   specifying `spring.profiles.active: local` in `application.yaml` file!
+   > **However, you still have to enable it (!)** by specifying `spring.profiles.active: local` in `application.yaml`
+   file!

 3. You might want to use your own api key for Fixer API and Number Verification API.
 If you don't have yet such api
    key, you have to obtain it by creating an account on https://apilayer.com/ and subscribing to these services.